-Cell Phone vs. VHF Radio
+Cell Phones vs. VHF Marine Radio

 The Coast Guard does not advocate cell phones as a substitute for the regular maritime radio distress and safety systems recognized by the Federal Communications Commission and the International Radio Regulations — particularly VHF maritime radio.
 However, cell phones can have a place on board as an added measure of safety.
 When it’s a matter of safety, it’s always better to be overprepared on the water.
 Let’s take a look at what cell phones and VHF radio have to offer.

 Cell phones generally cannot provide ship to ship safety communications or communications with rescue vessels.
 If you make a distress call on a cell phone, only the one party you call will be able to hear you.